christophhart/hise_documentation/Tutorial3.md

 ![VelocityMod.gif](http://hise.audio/manual/images/VelocityMod.gif)

 The gain of each voice is now controlled by the velocity of the incoming note on message.
-You can define a function that change the behaviour by clicking on **Use Table** and adjust the curve:
+You can define a function that changes the behaviour by clicking on **Use Table** to adjust the curve:

 1. Click anywhere to add a new point
 2. Drag points around
 3. Right click on a point to delete it
-4. Ctrl + Mousewheel over a point to change the curve to its left.
+4. Ctrl + Mousewheel over a point to change the curve on its left side.

 The x-axis will be the input (normalized from the MIDI velocity values 0 - 127) and the y-axis is the resulting modulation value from 0 to 1, which in the case of gain modulation is simply used as gain factor (unless you activate *Decibel Mode*).
 The default behaviour is linear (= a value of 0.5 is only a 6dB attenuation), so we might want to adjust the curve to make it more "musical".
 Hover over the right point and `Ctrl + Mousewheel down` until you have a exponential type curve: